 If you think you have a problem that may benefit from treatment with CBT, the first step is usually to speak to your GP.

-Your GP may be able to refer you for CBT that is free on the NHS, although this is not available in all areas and the waiting list can be long.
+Your GP may be able to refer you for CBT that is free on the NHS, although you may have to wait.
+Find an NHS CBT therapist near you.